-The EMD recognises academics whose modules who demonstrate best practices in four major areas: Course Design, Interaction & Collaboration, Assessment and Learner Support.
+The EMD recognises academics whose modules demonstrate best practices in five major areas: Asynchronous Learning, Synchronous Learning, Communication and Collaboration, Assessment and Accessibility.
 The modules are evaluated through the Centre for Excellence in Learning and Teaching (CELT) using the EMD rubric.

-The EMD builds upon the Brightspace Baseline Standards, which were developed to assist academics to meaningfully build technology into their learning, teaching and assessment strategies.
-The baseline that is expected for all modules falls in the ‘Accomplished’ category of the EMD, the ‘Exemplary’ category is where instructional design, Brightspace and associated technologies are used in a creative, but effective way, above and beyond that of the accomplished baseline.
+The baseline that is expected for all modules falls in the ‘Accomplished’ standard of the EMD, the ‘Exemplary’ standard is where instructional design, Brightspace and associated technologies are used in a creative, but effective way, above and beyond that of the accomplished baseline.

-The rubric is annually monitored against best practice with our Associate Dean, Quality team and across the sector via the Heads of eLearning Forum (HeLF) and updated when required.
-Course teams can make use of a digital learning design uplift service for existing module content or a full Module/Course (Re)Design process through facilitated CELT workshops.
+The rubric is annually monitored against best practice with our Associate Deans, Quality team and across the sector via the Heads of eLearning Forum (HeLF) and updated when required.
+Course teams can make use of the learning design uplift service for existing module content or a full Module/Course (Re)Design process through facilitated CELT workshops.